hashicorp/terraform/website/docs/modules/sources.html.markdown

 Bitbucket URLs will require that Git or Mercurial is installed on your system, depending on the type of repository.

 ## Private Bitbucket Repos
-Private bitbucket repositories must be specified similar to the Generic Git Respository section below.
+Private bitbucket repositories must be specified similar to the [Generic Git Repository](#generic-git-repository) section below.

 ```hcl
 module "consul" {